CRUKorg/citsci-pathology-image-processor/README.md

 The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.

+Documentation is under a Creative Commons Attribution License version 3.